This post was last updated on March 6th, 2023.

 1. Give people exactly the information they need

-College seniors are given one of two pamphlets about tetanus.
+College seniors are given 1 of 2 pamphlets about tetanus.
 The first pamphlet contains graphic images of tetanus patients and skin-crawling descriptions of what happens when you get tetanus.
-The second has the same core information, but is less graphic.
+The second has the same core information but is less graphic.

 Unsurprisingly, students who got the graphic pamphlet (the “high-fear” condition in the study) said they were more likely to get a tetanus shot.